FLAP SURGERY AND REGENERATIVE GUM SURGERY

 How are flap surgeries done?

-Gum specialists at SSCDS Dental Clinics will explain the entire procedure before hand and look after necessary prior preparations.
+Experienced Gum specialists at SSCDS Dental Clinic will explain the entire procedure before starting treatment.

 After anaesthesia, gums are folded away from teeth to expose roots and bone.
 This allows visualization of tartar deposits which can be removed, infectious tissue which can be scraped off and accessibility to bone for grafting to repair defects.
 The technology of lasers can be used here too to give better outcomes.
 The procedure is completed when gums are stitched back at original position.